ycechungAI/goose/documentation/docs/tutorials/isolated-development-environments.md

 With container-use enabled in Goose, you're ready to develop with confidence.
 Try starting a conversation about a project you've been hesitant to experiment with, and let Goose set up a safe, isolated environment for your exploration.

-Remember: with isolated environments, there's no such thing as a failed experiment—only learning opportunities that don't affect your main codebase.
+Remember: with isolated environments, there's no such thing as a failed experiment - only learning opportunities that don't affect your main codebase.